Povstalec/StargateJourney/stargate-technology/dhd.md

 ## Crystals configuration

-Placing different crystals into the DHD changes its capabilities -- maximum distance from the gate, energy transfer rate, energy target and advanced protocols.
+Placing different crystals into the DHD changes its capabilities -- maximum distance from the gate, energy transfer rate, energy target, and advanced protocols.

-When advanced protocols are enabled by the DHD, the gate will auto-close in 10 seconds after the last traveler.
+When the DHD with a large control crystal enables advanced protocols, the gate will auto-close in 10 seconds after the last traveler.

 See [Stargate Technology / DHD Crystals]({{ '/stargate-technology/crystals/dhd-crystals' | absolute_url }})
-for description of specific crystals.
+for a description of specific crystals.